-As we look to restructure rates in 2018, customers will see a charge called an availability (minimum monthly fee) charge.
-Customers demand (KW) and energy (kWh) will change from month to month, but the availability (minimum monthly fee) charge will stay the same.
+As we look to restructure rates in 2018, customers will see a charge called a monthly fee charge.
+Customers demand (KW) and energy (kWh) will change from month to month, but the monthly fee charge will stay the same.
 This charge covers the expenses to purchase, build and maintain power lines, substations and other equipment to ensure power is available at your location, whenever you need it.
-REN NOV 2017
+REN NOV 2017/ 12-19-2019

 What’s the outlook on rates?

 Cornhusker Public Power District Board of Directors voted unanimously to approve the 2018 budget which includes no overall rate increase for 2018, at their November board meeting.
 While there will be no overall rate increase for 2018, a new rate design for residential customers will be implemented in the Spring.

 “As things continue to change in our industry, we are focused on keeping up with these changes.
 One of the more notable changes is the interest in renewable energy generation at the customer level.
 While this is not new, prices and continued improvements in the products are leading to more opportunities for customers to explore and possibly invest in.

 Along with these opportunities comes the need for Cornhusker Public Power District to make some adjustments.
 We need to ensure our billing structure and rates along with our metering, infrastructure, engineering and planning also evolve with technological advancements.

 In the spring of 2018, we will be converting our residential rates to a three-part rate rather than a two-part rate.